Ahna Girshick: Career

 After completing her post-doctoral training, Girshick applied her computer science and neuroscience skills to AI-assisted medical imaging as head of product at the medical startup Enlitic.
 She later managed machine learning product research at Ancestry DNA as a manager of Computational Genomics Research.

 In the 2020s, Girshick turned her attention to the arts, where she uses technology to investigate themes of perception, reality, and artificial intelligence.
 Her artworks include digitally-generated imagery, interactive installations, and traditional paintings.
 By merging scientific principles with creative expression, Girshick's work invites audiences to question the nature of perception and the role of technology in shaping our understanding of the world.

 Personal life

 Ahna Girshick is married to new media artist and author Scott Snibbe.
-She is the granddaughter of diplomat and information theorist Fazlollah Reza, and great-grand-niece of game theorist Meyer Girshick.
+She is the granddaughter of diplomat and information theorist Fazlollah Reza, and great-grand-niece of Stanford game theorist Meyer Girshick.